-The new portal helped streamline the tech company’s transaction in several ways.
+The portal helped streamline the tech company’s transaction in several ways:

 Built-in logic checks the forms and ensures that fields are correct and complete, decreasing the number of rejections.
 If a field is left blank or information is incorrect, the portal will alert the shareholder to complete or correct the issue.